nhantrichuyenanh/rblxstudio/README.md

 ```
 Similar principles can be applied to event connections, resources, state, and other parts of a system.
 Instead of specifying every individual action, the programmer defines the relationships, responsibilities, and rules under which the system operates.

-The programming language itself also reflects this principle.
+The programming language itself also reflects this principle:
-> In a high-level language, you can often simply declare a variable or use an object without needing to describe how it is constructed internally.
+- In a high-level language like Python or Luau, you can often simply declare a variable or use an object without needing to describe how it is constructed internally.

-> In a lower-level language, more of those mechanisms are exposed, so the programmer is more often responsible for defining the structures and abstractions that make those operations possible.
+- In a lower-level language such as C, more of those mechanisms are exposed, so the programmer is more often responsible for defining the structures and abstractions that make those operations possible.